vetneka/rsschool-cv/cv.md

 ---

 I study for a Frontend Developer in RSShcool (since 28.02.2021).
 My projects is under development.
 They can be viewed at the link: _**[RSSchool](https://github.com/vetneka/)**_

+## 5. Education on web developement

+* 1309 (of 1414) courses in HTML Academy;
+* study YouTube videos (such as RSSchool, WebStandarts, JS.ru, JavaRush, TraversyMedia and other);
+* study websites about web development (such as css-tricks, smashingmagazine,medium, habr, stackoverflow and other);
+* study for a Frontend Developer in HTML Academy;
+* study for a Frontend Developer in RSShcool.

+## 6. Languages

+To be honest, my English level is *A1*, but I make an effort to study this.

+What am I doing for this?
+For example, this:

+* I using Duolingo and Lingualeo;
+* I read articles in English (including articles on the web development);
+* I watch video in English (including video on the web development);
+* I study grammar in "Essential Grammar in Use.
+Raymond Murphy".